nusdbsystem/HAKES/README.md

 # HAKES

 HAKES is an embedding vector data search system.
 It features modular and disaggregated architecture designs across the three data management modules, data storage, vector search and embedding model hosting.
-It aims for resource efficiency and fine-grained scaling in cloud/clustered deployment.
+It aims for resource efficiency, scalability and fine-grained scaling in cloud/clustered deployment.
 Moreover, HAKES provides a proof-of-concept (PoC) implementation of security-protection mode leveraging Intel Software Guard Extentions (SGX) to operate in untrusted environment.

 ## VLDB 2025